Parsl/parsl/docs/userguide/checkpoints.rst

 -------------

 Large scale workflows are prone to errors due to node failures, application or environment errors, and myriad other issues.
-Parsl's checkpointing model provides workflow resilence and fault tolerance.
+Parsl's checkpointing model provides workflow resilience and fault tolerance.

 .. note::
    Checkpointing is *only* possible for apps which have AppCaching enabled.